make-demo-learn-math/make-demo-learn-math.github.io/doc/Outline.md

     as the last 3 parameters
 - Quaternion SLERP
   - as with our 2D method, LERP is a good approximation
+  - both SLERP and LERP take the path of "minimum energy" which is exactly what we want for a spacecraft simulation!
   - used in character animation for body joints (Shoemake), robotics for mechanical joints, aerospace for attitude control, bioinformatics for measuring RMSD, etc.